 - Call your doctor’s office for an appointment.

 - Walk into a pharmacy near you.
 Bring your ConnectiCare member ID card.
-You can search for local pharmacies here.
+Search for local pharmacies.

-- Sign up for a flu shot clinic at work.
+- Sign up for a flu shot clinic at work, if available.

 *Results of an online survey fielded by email between 8/22/18-8/28/18 to adult women and men who are ConnectiCare members.
 Demographics: 139 members completed the survey; two-thirds female and one-third male; 27% ages 21-49 and 73% ages 50+.